Family cookbooks

 Family cookbooks are books which contain a variety of recipes collected by specific families.
 Whilst these cookbooks are sometimes later published, the concept is of a commonplace book where useful recipes are retained and passed on to later generations.

-The recipes can be developed by the family or collated from other sources - and may be so familiar to the family that the origin is forgotten or not acknowledged.
+The recipes can be developed by the family or collated from other sources – and may be so familiar to the family that the origin is forgotten or not acknowledged.

 Family cookbooks as memory

-Whilst the primary function of a family cookbook is as a scrapbook to collect recipes and cooking techniques, an important function is also to provide context and promote familial memory.
+Whilst the primary function of a family cookbook is as a scrapbook to collect recipes for various types of meals and cooking techniques, an important function is also to provide context and promote familial memory.

-Scholars use these kinds of collected manuscripts to give insights into family history in the era when they were written, such as about gender roles and women's emancipation.
+Scholars use these kinds of collected manuscripts to give insights into family history in the era when they were written, such as about gender roles, household environments, and women's emancipation.